+Students who study the Behavioral Science concentration will earn an Associate of Arts in Liberal Arts Degree.
 The focus of the Liberal Arts Program is to provide the student with a breadth of program offerings in a chosen field of study.
-Liberal Arts students may focus their program in the following concentration areas: Behavioral Science, English, History, Government, Humanities, Psychology, Social Science or Sociology.
+Liberal Arts students may focus their program in the following concentration areas: Behavioral Science, English, Government, History, Humanities, Psychology, or Social Science.
 All concentration electives must be selected in the chosen area of study.

 This course is an introduction to the basic concepts, major theories, different theoretical perspectives and research methods in psychology.
 The focus is on theories of personality, motivation, learning, intelligence, emotions, developmental processes, physiological psychology, perception, and psychological assessment.
 Placement at ENG 101 level strongly advised.

 This course is designed to provide the student with an integrated understanding of child development as it relates to early childhood education.
 A broad theoretical background is combined with principles of application.
 Emphasis is on the social context of early development, group processes, influence of the family, role of play, and the development of cognitive capabilities.
 Visitations to pre-school centers required.